Handbook of the Society of California Archivists

 Description

-Co-sponsored by the Society of California Archivists and the California Historical Records Advisory Board (CHRAB), the Archival Award of Excellence honors individuals in California who have made an outstanding contribution to the archives profession and accomplished exceptional work in the archives and records management field.
-These contributions include activities such as contributing innovative or creative ideas to the profession, improving the profession’s effectiveness through advocacy or services, or promoting greater public awareness of archives and the archival profession.
+The Archival Award of Excellence honors individuals in California who have made an outstanding contribution to the archives profession and accomplished exceptional work in the archives and records management field.
+These contributions include activities such as contributing innovative or creative ideas to the profession, improving the profession’s effectiveness through advocacy or services, processing or preservation of historical materials, or promoting greater public awareness of archives and the archival profession.
 Nominees must have accomplished the work within the state of California during the five-year period preceding the year in which the award is presented.

-The Archival Award of Excellence (formerly the Archivist Award of Excellence) was established in 1989 by the California Heritage Preservation Commission, an advisory body to the California State Archives, which identified a need to recognize outstanding work done within the state.
+The Archival Award of Excellence (formerly the Archivist Award of Excellence) was established in 1989 by the California Heritage Preservation Commission, an advisory body to the California State Archives, which identified a need to recognize outstanding work done within the state and was previously co-sponsored by the Society of California Archivists and the California Historical Records Advisory Board (CHRAB) through 2017.
 The Archival Award of Excellence is presented at the Awards Ceremony at the Annual General Meeting of the Society of California Archivists.

 Criteria